5 Questions to Ask When Getting Business Life Insurance Policy

 If you’re a sole trader, essentially the business falls into your estate when you pass away.
 However, there can be loose ends that need to be tied up and debts to be paid off.
 If you have employees, suppliers or clients that need compensation, this will all come out of the estate leaving less for your family.

-In order to protect against this, your business life insurance can be calculated to cover all the costs of this.
+In order to protect against this, your business life insurance policy can be calculated to cover all the costs of this.

 Are you already covered?